zenonhub-io/zenonhub/README.md

 artisan queue:work --queue=default,indexer
 ```

-Next you'll need to run the indexer, it will index the network to the current height and exit.
-On a server configure [short-schedule](https://github.com/spatie/laravel-short-schedule) and the indexer will be run every 10 seconds.
-Or locally run:
+Next you'll need to run the indexer, on a server this is handled by a scheduled task every 10 seconds, locally you need to run:
 ```bash
 php artisan zenon:index
 ```